SeniorMatt/Mattthew-s-Dotfiles/README.md

 # Mattthew-s-Dotfiles
-My personal dotfiles :D
+My personal dotfiles for Hyprland + Arch Linux :D

 # Packages in usage
-Here some packages that im usings on Arch Linux:
+Here some packages that i'm using:
 ## Packages
 - **hyprland** - window manager
 - **kitty** - terminal